kingShazor/kingShazor/README.md

 - 💞️ I’m looking to collaborate on an 'low level' project.
 - 📫 How to reach me: notifications
 - 😄 Pronouns: Me
-- ⚡ Fun fact: I'm going into thy gym for six years now (= with the right efford), but I don't look like that I lift.

 P.S.
 Don't let you get fooled by scrum coaches.
 They are all liars!
 <!---